kunal659/healthcareapplication/README.md

 ### 2. User & API Key Management
 - **User Profile:** A dedicated page for users to view their details and an AI-generated bio.
 - **AI Bio Generation:** Integrates with the Gemini API (mocked) to generate a creative user bio based on their email.
 - **Secure API Key Storage:** Add, manage, and store API keys (e.g., for OpenAI/Gemini).
-Keys are masked in the UI and mock-encrypted in local storage.
+Keys are masked in the UI and mock-encrypted in the database.
 - **Key Rotation & Testing:** Set an "active" key for use across the application, test its validity, and delete old keys.

 ### 3. Usage Dashboard